 About the estate:

-Villa Ponciago is believed to be the estate’s earliest known name, as mentioned in the charter of Cluny Abbey.
-The 19 hectares cultivated in the Fleurie appellation, spread across more than 200 plots, were taken over in 2008 by the Henriot family from Champagne, and the first vintage bottled was 2009—previously, the wines were sold in bulk.
+Villa Ponciago is believed to be the estate’s first known name, as mentioned in the charter of Cluny Abbey.
+The 19 hectares cultivated within the Fleurie appellation, spread across more than 200 plots, were taken over in 2008 by the Henriot family from Champagne, and the first vintage to be bottled was 2009—prior to that, the wines were sold in bulk.
 Beyond low yields and the pursuit of ripeness, Thomas Henriot demonstrates his quest for finesse and elegance, notably through measured punching down and long fermentations.

 Robert Parker - Wine Advocate